rubysg/singapore/README.md

 These are some of the local food that you should try if you are in Singapore.

 [Comment: I've added photos for a few of the foods listed here, mostly the ones I've tried in Singapore.
 If you're interested in some of the others, just grab a staff member at RDRC for suggestions about where to find them.]

+### ieat Ultimate Food Trail

+You can't go wrong following the recommendations of [famous food blogger Dr Leslie Tay](http://ieatishootipost.sg/).

+Check out his [Singapore's Ultimate Food Trail post](http://bit.ly/ieatUltimateFoodTrail) and the [map](http://bit.ly/ieatUltimateFoodTrailmap).

 ### Kaya Toast with Eggs